rubensworks/article-ldtraversal-security-short/content/related-work.md

 [Sacco et al.](cite:cites accesscontrolwebofdata) extend Web Access Control to not only declare document-level access, but also on resource, statement and graph level.
 [Costabello et al.](cite:cites accesscontrolhttp) introduce the Shi3ld framework that enables access control for [Linked Data Platform](cite:cites spec:ldp).
-Both SPARQL-based and a SPARQL-less variants of the framework are proposed.
-<span class="comment" data-author="RV">What is SPARQL-less?
-How do they differ?</span>
+Two variants of this framework exist; one based on a SPARQL query engine, and one more limited variant that works without SPARQL queries.
 [Kirrane et al.](cite:cites securemanipulationlinkeddata) introduce a framework for enabling query-based access control via query rewriting of simple graph pattern queries.
-Finally, [Steyskal et al.](cite:cites accesscontrollinkeddataodrl) provide an approach that is based on the Open Digital Rights Language.
+Further, [Steyskal et al.](cite:cites accesscontrollinkeddataodrl) provide an approach that is based on the Open Digital Rights Language.
+Finally, [Taelman et al.](cite:cites privacypreserving) introduce a framework to optimize federated querying over documents that require access control, by incorporating authorizations into privacy-preserving data summaries.

 ### Web Crawlers